rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="Do I have access to my file segments?" col="in" href="accordion31" >}}

-Yes, you can edit your file segments just like any other object within Cloud Files.
+Yes, you can edit your file segments like any other object within Cloud Files.
 {{< /accordion >}}